 - Font color for deadlines (rethink red – using a friendlier color resonates better with the reader – I like orange)

 If appropriate, at the end, state the ask and/or details again.
 This is especially useful if the email has robust information or you are requesting responses.
 Following my example from above, close out the email with, “Please send the requested documents to Susan Smith (email@example.com) by Tuesday, May 17.”
 (This is also the perfect opportunity to use my email hyperlinks tip!)

 Don’t forget your helpful closer for questions or clarification.

 Finally, be easy to contact – use a signature!
 I’m always surprised when I receive an email that doesn’t have a signature.
 What if I want to call you with questions?
 Make it easy on the reader.

-As a last step, do yourself a major favor and double-check for attachments and proofread your email before hitting send.
-For some reason we’re the best proofreaders after we’ve hit send – haha!
+As the last step, do yourself a major favor and double-check for attachments, and proofread your email before hitting send.
+For some reason, we’re the best proofreaders after we’ve hit send – haha!